 If you’re using your electric smoker for the first time, make sure to season it before cooking.
 Unlike charcoal smokers, electric smokers don’t have to be monitored closely.
 You can allow the meat to cook slowly by setting the time and temperature.

 After you’ve cleaned and set up the smoker, press the power button to switch on the smoker.
 This will put it on standby mode and it will only start to preheat when you set up the timer and temperature.
-Since this is an electric smoker, you have to make sure the smoker is properly plugged in.

 6. Set the Cooking Temperature